Why is my Mac so slow? Is there any effective way to fix it? Read on this iMobie guide to fix Mac/MacBook Air/Pro

 Step 3.
 Select the login items you want to kill and click the “-” button to remove them.

 Every document file on your desktop requires memory to store.
-If you keep too much items on your desktop, this can slow down your Mac speed too some extent.
+If you keep too many items on your desktop, this can slow down your Mac speed to some extent.
 Accordingly, keeping a relatively clear desktop helps to ensure your Mac good performance where it should be.

 Clean up your desktop is a really easy job.
 First of all, delete the files you don’t need anymore, and empty the Trash.
 Classified the files on your mac, and move them to some folders.
 Name the folder so that you can easily find the one you need.

 You May Like: How to Clean Cache on Mac >

 You can make your slow Mac run faster with the above 4 solutions now.
-If you have any question on this guide, please let us know in the comment section.
-Don't hesitate to share this post with your friends if it solves your problem.
-In addition, download MacClean to fix your slow Mac and have a free trail now >
+If you have any questions on this guide, please let us know in the comment section.
+Don’t hesitate to share this post with your friends if it solves your problem.
+In addition, download MacClean to fix your slow Mac and have a free trial now >